-The history of physical therapy.
+The history of physical therapy

 Physical therapy made its way to the United States during the late 19th century.
-During this time the U.S. saw a polio epidemic.
-This epidemic affected the population including the President of the United States and during that time lead to an increasing demand for more research to be conducted for muscle recovery.
+During this time, the U.S. saw a polio epidemic.
+This epidemic affected some of the U.S. population, including the President of the United States.
+It increased the demand for more research to be conducted for muscle recovery.